EoghannIrving/echo_journal/README.md

   third-party provider.
 - Place the app behind a secure reverse proxy (such as Nginx or Caddy) that handles HTTPS and access control.
+- See [SECURITY.md](SECURITY.md) for instructions on reporting vulnerabilities.